AlibabaCloudDocs/ros/intl.en-US/Stack Management/Create a stack.md

 Before you create a stack by importing existing resources, the following requirements must be met:

-1. The resource identifier property of the instance with which the elastic IP address is associated is obtained.
+1. The resource identifier property of the instance with which the elastic IP address \(EIP\) is associated is obtained.

+    In this example, the obtained resource identifier property of the instance with which the EIP is associated is AllocationId.
 For more information, see [Obtain a resource identifier property for resource import](/intl.en-US/Resource Import/Obtain a resource identifier property for resource import.md).
-You will use this property when you edit the template.

-    In this example, the obtained resource identifier property of the instance with which the elastic IP address is associated is AllocationId.

-2. The ID of the instance with which the elastic IP address is associated is obtained.
+2. The ID of the instance with which the EIP is associated is obtained.

-    Log on to the [Elastic IP Address console](https://vpc.console.aliyun.com/eip) to obtain the ID of the instance with which the elastic IP address that you want to import is associated.
+    Log on to the [EIP console](https://vpc.console.aliyun.com/eip) to obtain the ID of the instance with which the EIP that you want to import is associated.

 **Procedure**